uark-backend-class/course-materials/lectures/05-advanced-javascript/lecture02-notes.md

 ```

 ## this and Objects
-`this` is a special keyword in javascript that refers to the context of where a function is called. `this` is an object that contants properties that are present in the current context.
+`this` is a special keyword in javascript that refers to the context of where a function is called. `this` is an object that contains properties that are present in the current context.

 the context of the `this` keyword is based on where the function is called, not where it is declared.
 The order in which functions are called is also referred to as the call-stack.